H. Jay Melosh: Career

-H. Jay Melosh took his first faculty role at Caltech between 1976 and 1979, where he researched the Moon's orientation in relation to mass concentrations (mascons) and large impacts, and was also a member of the GRAIL science team.
+Melosh took his first faculty role at Caltech between 1976 and 1979, where he researched the Moon's orientation in relation to mass concentrations (mascons) and large impacts, and was also a member of the GRAIL science team.
 He then went on to take a position with SUNY Stonybrook as an associate professor of geophysics until 1982 when he left to join the University of Arizona as a faculty member in the planetary sciences, where he continued work on impact cratering until 2009.
 In 2009, Dr. Melosh moved to the Purdue University Department of Earth, Atmospheric, and Planetary Sciences to study impact cratering, planetary science, and geophysics until his retirement.